houhaol/gps-alpha-lab/README.md

     - The pl-gps app will show a message with the location of the saved `gps … .csv` file.
 - Extract the saved GPS data to your computer.

+Then, you can load the Neon recording and GPS recorded data into the Visualization Tool.

 Briefly, the tool shows three main panels:

 - **Left:** A map with the wearer’s trajectory overlaid in blue